 The purpose of government is to protect the individual’s right to life, by banning the initiation of physical force

 Under capitalism, the fundamental purpose of government is to protect individual rights.
-In practice, this means government’s job is to defend and retaliate against those who initiate physical force, as the initiation of physical force is the only way one may stop an individual from acting rationally in their self-interest.
+In practice, this means the government’s job is to defend and retaliate against those who initiate physical force, as the initiation of physical force is the only way one may physically prevent an individual from acting rationally in their self-interest.

 Under capitalism, the government’s job is not to force people to act rationally (morally) and regulate their behavior but to use its monopoly on the use of physical force to protect and retaliate against those who start the use of force (and its corollary fraud).